joshrap67/LiteWeightApi/LiteWeightApiDocumentation/Markdown/InfoDescription.md

 # Overview

-This REST API provides functionality for the mobile application [LiteWeight](https://play.google.com/store/apps/details?id=com.joshrap.liteweight&hl=en_US&gl=US).
+This HTTP API provides functionality for the mobile application [LiteWeight](https://play.google.com/store/apps/details?id=com.joshrap.liteweight&hl=en_US&gl=US).
 While that is the primary consumer, this API can still be consumed if the authentication steps below are followed.